L4acados: Learning-based models for acados, applied to Gaussian process-based predictive control: L4acados: Learning-based models for acados

 \section{L4acados: Learning-based models for acados}

 Software frameworks for embedded nonlinear model predictive control commonly query sensitivities of the cost, dynamics and constraint functions in~\eqref{eq:OCP_nonlinear_model} based on symbolic expressions for the dynamics model and constraints or a direct user interface to provide the function evaluations and sensitivities, see, e.g., \cite{torrisi_falcopt_2017,giftthaler_control_2018,listov_polympc_2020,chen_matmpc_2019,englert_software_2019,verschueren_acadosmodular_2022}.
 In the following, we present how, alternatively, external dynamics sensitivities may be included in the SQP algorithm (\cref{sec:external_sensitivities}) by parametrizing the nonlinear program.
-Afterwards, we introduce \texttt{L4acados}, an efficient implementation for external sensitivities in the real-time optimal control software \texttt{acados} (\cref{sec:l4acados_implementation}), and demonstrate its performance benefits for learning-based MPC using neural networks compared to interfacing external sensitivities with \texttt{L4CasADi} (\cref{sec:experiments_l4casadi}).
+Afterwards, we introduce \texttt{L4acados}, an efficient implementation for external sensitivities in the real-time optimal control software \texttt{acados} (\cref{sec:l4acados_implementation}), and discuss its performance benefits for learning-based MPC using neural networks compared with alternative methods for interfacing external sensitivities (\cref{sec:experiments_l4casadi}).